se2p/pynguin/README.md

 Pynguin executes the module under test!
-As a consequence, depending on what code is in that module, running Pynguin can cause serious harm to your computer, for example, whipe your entire hard disk!
+As a consequence, depending on what code is in that module, running Pynguin can cause serious harm to your computer, for example, wipe your entire hard disk!
 We recommend running Pynguin in an isolated environment, for example, a Docker container, to minimise the risk of damaging your system.